KarlBureau/Veggie-garden/README-edit.md

 # Veggie-garden
-Somewhere to test and play, pull weeds, plant seeds, and watch them grow Here are some brach-off edits
+Somewhere to test and play, pull weeds, plant seeds, and watch them grow.
+Here are some branch-off edits